 - Your bicycle and equipment: Whatever you do, don't get your bike repaired or throw away any damaged clothing or equipment.
 These items can help prove fault in an accident and document your losses.
 Again, photograph all damaged items if possible.

 - Witnesses: Hopefully you or the police collected the names, addresses, and phone numbers of anyone who saw the accident.
 And don't forget about non-human witnesses.
-Many stores, restaurants, and bars have surveillance cameras around their businesses and footage of your accident would be invaluable.
+Many stores, restaurants, and bars have surveillance cameras around their businesses - footage of your accident would be invaluable.

 Amassing and documenting evidence, and conducting a thorough accident investigation, can be painstaking and complicated.
-Don't try to do it on your own; contact a qualified Seattle personal injury attorney to help you.
+Don't try to do it on your own; instead, contact a qualified Seattle personal injury attorney to help you.

 Whether the device simply tracks your location and speed, or gathers your pedal cadence or heart rate, a digital record from the time of your crash can be vital in supporting your claim.